mchobby/esp8266-upy/mshell/readme.md

 Start it by key-in `import mshell` from REPL prompt.

 # Revision
+0.0.7
+* add ap plugins to control the access point.
+* fix ifconfig plugins (display STA info for AP section).
+* micropython.kbd_intr(-1) to disable KeyboardInterrupt on CTRL-C (not proven to work)
+* edit commands now open the file (or create a new one).

 0.0.6
 * list available plug-ins at startup.
 * improve documentation